It all started with my last (failing) bicycle startup.

 Do you feel joy from your work?
 It’s a question we all ask ourselves, from our early 20’s all the way ‘till...well, I’ll let you know.
 Mechanics are the lucky ones.
 Most of them are truly happy with what they do.
 But in a true ancient Greek twist, their blessing is also their curse.
 Sure, they love what they do, but most are being paid peanuts for it.
 Not literally, although sometimes it’s really not that far off.

-San Francisco is a relatively expensive city, much like Warren Buffett is a relatively wealthy man.
+San Francisco is a relatively expensive city, much in a way Warren Buffett is a relatively wealthy man.
 Earning close-to-minimal wage is by no means enough.
 Many of the mechanics I worked with needed to get another job just to get by.

 After I moved back to London, I found the same to be true for the mechanics here - if not worse.
 They’re also being paid close-to-minimal wage, however - unlike California - the sun doesn’t shine all year round in London town (something you do learn to appreciate).
 So a local mechanic also needs to adapt to the brutally seasonal nature of cycling.
 Come wintertime, their workload dries out almost completely.